MetPX/sr3-examples/hpfx-upload/README.md

 * if any daemons crash, they should be restarted automatically.
 * any transfers queued should be picked up where they left off.

+* it is reasonably performant, but not exceptional, but it's kind of a turtle/hare story:
+  * individual file transfer not particularly tuned.
+Make it up in volume.
+  * run always, robust restart/continuation.
+  * for small files amortize connections by sending multiple files with one connection.
+  * for large files, use binary accellerators.
+  * run multiple transfers at once in parallel (to overcome/mitigate tcp failings for single transfers.)
+  * if some special tuning is desired, transfer methods are configurable.

 ## Need: